oracle/node-oracledb/INSTALL.md

         rm -rf /var/cache/yum
    ```

+   On recent Linux versions, such as Oracle Linux 8, you may also need to
+   manually install the `libnsl` package.

 2. Automatically downloading an Instant Client ZIP file

    You can automatically download an Instant Client ZIP file during image